Chindit Chasing, Operation Longcloth 1943

 Above is a small piece of the poem, 'Their Very Memory' by Edmund Blunden, which was used by Lieutenant Philip Stibbe in his book about his experiences in Burma as an original Chindit in 1943.
 It was his way of lamenting the lost and forgotten from that operation and honouring the men who in his view would never be written about or whose wartime pathway ever found.

-I know in my heart that this relentless and near obsessional attempt to trace the men of the first Chindit operation is my way of staying connected to her memory and honouring her life, perhaps more than it was about finding my Grandfather, or any of the other Wingate guinea pigs from that fateful year.
+I know in my heart that this relentless and near obsessional attempt to trace the men of the first Wingate operation is my way of staying connected to her memory and honouring her life, perhaps more than it is about finding out what happened to my Grandfather, or any of the other Chindits from that fateful year.

 This website concentrates not so much on the military actions of 1943 or the main leaders and players who directed the operation, but is about the extraordinary courage and stoicism of the humble soldiers involved.
 The idea has been in my head for a number of years now and has at last been put to the page.